 - If you have the customer’s contact information email or call them to hear their side of the story.

 - Avoid the trolls.
 There are people or hackers that will share negative reviews just to be funny or not so funny!
 Don’t fall for them.
 It is appropriate to respond with “Thank you for your feedback.
 We are reviewing this situation.”
+In some cases a review could violate the platform’s guidelines and can be reported.

 - Be timely.
 Respond within a few days (at most) of receiving a review.